Bilal2453/coro-docs/docs/coro-http.md

 # Documentation

-Unofficial documentation for the library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua), version 3.2.0.
+Documentation for the library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua), version 3.2.3.

-[coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) is a library for manipulating the HTTP(s) protocol in a sync code-style making use of Lua coroutines, while actually keeping it async behind the scenes.
+[coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) is a library implementing an HTTP 1.1 client and server.
+It uses a sync code-style making use of Lua coroutines, while keeping everything asynchronous behind the scenes.
+That is, it yields but it does NOT block any threads.

-Can be used as a great replacement for the Luvit 2 built-in http & https libraries, to get rid of the callback code-style, with a more user-friendly interface.
+Can be used as a great replacement for the Luvit built-in http & https libraries, to get rid of the callback code-style, with a more user-friendly interface.
 This is achieved through coroutines yielding and resuming without blocking the main event loop of [luv](https://github.com/luvit/luv/).

+Keep in mind, Luvit (starting with [version 2.18](https://github.com/luvit/luvit/pull/1139)) already wraps the main file in a coroutine for you!

-Many thanks for [@trumedian](https://github.com/truemedian) for helping out with correcting many details, better wording, and pointing out typos.
+Many thanks for [@trumedian](https://github.com/truemedian) for helping out with this!

 ----